JuliaPreludes/Try.jl/README.md

 an error value `Err{NotImplementedError}`.
 This let us use these functions in the ["Easier to ask for forgiveness than permission" (EAFP)](https://docs.python.org/3/glossary.html#term-EAFP) manner because they can be called without getting the run-time `MethodError` exception.
-Such functions can be defined using `Try.@function f` instead of `function f end`.
+Importantly, *the EAFP approach does not have the problem of the trait-based feature detection* where the implementer must ensure that declared trait (e.g., `HasLength`) is compatible with the actual definition (e.g., `length`).
+With the EAFP approach, the feature is enabled simply by defining the method providing the function (e.g., `Try.length`).
+(Implementation details: In Try.jl, such "EAFP-compatible" functions are declared using `Try.@function f` instead of `function f end`.
+They are defined as instances of `Tryable <:
-They are defined as instances of `Tryable <: Function` and not as a direct instance of `Function`.
+Function` and not as a direct instance of `Function`.)